ofenerci/HPSC-Fall-2013/lab/lab-03/README.md

     module load HPSC_CLASS/lab03

 #### Matrix files:
 You will probably be testing larger problems.
-Please do do any multiplication tests that are over 28000x28000 as it will likely crash the nodes.
-Also, please only work on a reserved node.
-You can test small problems on janus-compile, but for anythign substantial, you'll need to have an entire node (e.g. `nodes=1:ppn=12`).
+Please do not perform any multiplication tests that are over 28000x28000 as it will likely crash the nodes.
+Also, please only work on a reserved node and use the scratch file system /lustre/janus_scratch/$USER.
+For more information about the storage available on the Janus supercomputer see [https://www.rc.colorado.edu/services/storage/filesystemstorage].
+You can test small problems on janus-compile, but for anything substantial, you'll need to have an entire node (e.g. `nodes=1:ppn=12`).

 #### Running code
 The code base contains `generate_matrix.py` that you can use to generate matrix files.
 The command